National Pact: Introduction and reception

-The National Pact was first introduced to the public on October 7, 1943, by Riad Al Solh in his ministerial declaration in attempts to present a uniquely Lebanese identity, separate from both the western and the eastern worlds.
+The National Pact was first introduced to the public on October 7, 1943, by Riad Al Solh in his ministerial declaration in attempts to present a uniquely Lebanese identity, separate from both the Western and the Eastern worlds.
 They chose to depict the National Pact as a representation of the fundamental base for shared belief between the different sects of Lebanon.
-Additionally, the elite reiterated that this was the only way Lebanon could attain independence and that though Sunnis may be unhappy with the lack of union with Syria, the definition of Lebanon having Arab features is the best form of compromise.
-Unfortunately, for the Lebanese elite, however, this was no guarantee that the public would receive it well.
+Additionally, the elite reiterated that this was the only way that Lebanon could attain independence and, that though Sunnis may be unhappy with the lack of union with Syria, the definition of Lebanon having Arab features is the best form of compromise.
+Unfortunately for the Lebanese elite, however, this was no guarantee that the public would receive it well.
 The assumption that the Lebanese public would immediately support the National Pact simply because of the elite consensus was not an accurate one.
-Generally, there continued to be dissenting voices towards the Pact throughout its establishment, none of which taking hold to create any legitimate change to the government it put in place.
+Generally, there continued to be dissenting voices towards the Pact throughout its establishment, none of which taking hold to create any legitimate change to the government that it put in place.

-Though this dissent did exist amongst various groups, the established system was generally tolerated by most sects, until 1958 when the threats to the National Pact in tandem with other political conflict lead to disruption of the order that the Pact had established in Lebanon.
+Though this dissent did exist amongst various groups, the established system was generally tolerated by most sects until 1958, when the threats to the National Pact in tandem with other political conflict lead to disruption of the order that the Pact had established in Lebanon.